-Health Care Epidemiology Program Department of Epidemiology Program Learning Objectives
+Healthcare Epidemiology Program Department of Epidemiology Program Learning Objectives

 Healthcare epidemiology applies the perspective and methods of epidemiology to practical problems of healthcare organizations and delivery.
 It can be defined as the study of healthcare variables, together with biological, social, behavioral, and environmental factors that influence the health outcomes of populations.
-The Healthcare Epidemiology Program prepares graduate students (typically those intending to complete a Ph.D.) to integrate epidemiologic methods into the study of the impact of clinical, administrative, and policy aspects of healthcare delivery on health outcomes.
-Within the broad label of healthcare epidemiology fall such areas as epidemiology-based health services research, clinical epidemiology, pharmacoepidemiology, and outcome research.
+The Healthcare Epidemiology Program prepares graduate students to integrate epidemiologic methods into the study of the impact of clinical, administrative, and policy aspects of healthcare delivery on health outcomes.
+Within the broad label of healthcare epidemiology fall such areas as epidemiology-based health services research, clinical epidemiology, and outcomes research (pharmacoepidemiology is incorporated as a separate program).
 The key to healthcare epidemiology, like the rest of the field, is that the dependent variables of interest are health outcomes of populations.